Monday to Friday 9am - 12.30pm - 2pm - 7pm

 - non-ferrous metals

-The slag is used for road fill and rock wool.
+The slag will be used as road fill and to manufacture rock wool.

-Ferrous metals are generally reused in TGV brake disks, for example, while non-ferrous metals require refining.
+Ferrous metals are generally reused in TGV brake discs, for example, while non-ferrous metals need to be refined.

-- Hydrometallurgy: metals are magnetically separated.
-This will separate ferrous from non-ferrous metals.
-The ferrous metals will be used in steel mills, while the non-ferrous metals will be treated with an acid solution to distinguish the elements destined for the metallurgy sector.
+- The hydrometallurgy method: the metals are separated magnetically.
+This will separate ferrous and non-ferrous metals.
+The ferrous metals will be used in steelworks, while an acid solution will be applied to the non-ferrous metals to separate the elements destined for the metallurgy sector.

-All these processes recover the precious elements contained in these batteries, in the form of ingots of raw material.
+All these processes make it possible to recover the precious elements contained in these batteries, in the form of ingots of raw material.

 What can be recycled from a battery?

-European regulations now require that at least 50% of the materials contained in a battery be recycled.
+European regulations now require that at least 50 % of the materials contained in a battery are recycled.
 Obviously, this percentage is well below what we are capable of recovering.

-On average, we recycle 60% of the total weight of a 500 kg battery.
-This figure may vary according to the condition of the battery.
-In France, the battery recycling rate is 65%..
+For a battery weighing 500 kg on average, we recycle 60 % of the total weight in general.
+This figure may vary depending on the condition of the battery.
+In France, the battery recycling rate has reached 65 %.

-Certain rare metals such as lithium, cobalt cobaltnickel nickel or copper are 90% recoverable.
+Certain rare metals such as lithiumthe cobaltthe nickel or the copper are recoverable at 90 %.

-Another major challenge is that recycling electric car batteries can greatly reduce their environmental impact.
-Battery components are the most polluting and the hardest to extract.
+Another major challenge is to recycle batteries from electric carsThe environmental impact of batteries can be greatly reduced.
+The components in the battery are the most polluting and the hardest to extract.
 Their extraction requires enormous resources, both material and human.
-Their removal often results in pollution of local soils or waterways.
-So by maximizing recycling, we vigorously reduce our CO2 emissions during the production process.
-This makes the electric vehicle even more environmentally friendly than its internal combustion counterpart.
+Their removal often results in pollution of local soil or waterways.
+So by maximising recycling, we are vigorously reducing our CO2 emissions during the production process.
+This makes electric vehicles even more environmentally friendly than their internal combustion counterparts.

-At the present time, on the overall cycle, an electric vehicle emits 9 tonnes of CO2, compared with 22 tonnes for internal combustion vehicles.
-The difference is particularly marked in the life cycle, where EVs emit 2.34 tonnes of CO2, compared with 18 tonnes for combustion engines.
-The shortcoming of the electric vehicle compared with combustion engines lies in manufacturing, where its production emits 6.57 tonnes of CO2, including 3.15 tonnes for battery manufacture alone.
-Reducing an electric vehicle's CO2 footprint at the production stage would widen the ecological gap with combustion-powered cars, and justify its purchase all the more.
+At the present time, an electric vehicle emits 9 tonnes of CO2 over the entire cycle, compared with 22 tonnes for internal combustion vehicles.
+The difference is particularly marked in the life cycle, where EVs emit 2.34 tonnes of CO2 compared with 18 tonnes for combustion engines.
+The shortcoming of electric vehicles compared with combustion engines is in the manufacturing process, where production emits 6.57 tonnes of CO2, including 3.15 tonnes from battery manufacture alone.
+Reducing the CO2 footprint of an electric vehicle at the production stage would widen the ecological gap with a combustion-powered car and justify its purchase all the more.

 Recycling: good for the economy?

-Another advantage of maximizing the recycling rate is that it could reduce the cost of electric vehicles in the long term.
+Another advantage of maximising the recycling rate is that it could reduce the cost of electric vehicles in the long term.

-Indeed, becoming less dependent on suppliers could help automakers cut production costs and thus lower purchase prices.
-Recycling batteries could reduce demand for lithium by 25%, cobalt by 35% and copper by 55%.
-In other words, no mean feat.
-With this in mind, thehe European Commission intends to make it compulsory to use recycled raw materials in production processes from 2030 onwards..
-We're talking about 12% recycled cobalt, 4% lithium and 4% nickel.
+Indeed, becoming less dependent on suppliers could help carmakers to reduce their production costs and thus lower purchase prices.
+It is possible that recycling batteries could reduce demand for lithium by 25 %, cobalt by 35 % and lithium by 55 %. copper.
+In other words, this is no mean achievement.
+In this sense, thehe European Commission wants to make it compulsory to use recycled raw materials in production processes from 2030..
+We're talking about 12 % of recycled cobalt, 4 % of lithium and 4 % of nickel.

 Many people have understood the importance of recycling in the automotive sector.
 Many players have made it their speciality.
 And that's just as well, because multiple players capable of recycling batteries means more recycled batteries.

-One of Tesla's founders, for example, launched his own recycling plant in Redwood.
-There's also a start-up in Sweden called NorthVolt which has made recycling its core business.
+One of the founders of Tesla, for example, launched his own recycling plant in Redwood.
+There is also a start-up in Sweden called NorthVolt who has made it his business.

-In France, a major player has entered the field of electric car battery recycling.
-This is Oranoa French company specializing in nuclear fuel cycle engineering.
+In France, a major player has entered the field of recycling electric car batteries.
+This is Oranoa French company specialising in nuclear fuel cycle engineering.

 Orano and its industrial partners launch a pilot project to recycle batteries for electric vehicles.
-Project manager Didier David already predicts that more than 500,000 tonnes of batteries will be recycled by 2030.
-This figure could swell faster than expected, as interest in electric vehicles continues to grow in tandem with environmental concerns.
+Project director Didier David is already predicting that more than 500,000 tonnes of batteries will be recycled by 2030.
+This figure could swell faster than expected as interest in electric vehicles continues to grow in tandem with environmental concerns.

 What are the dangers of recycling?

-By recycling electric car batteries, in addition to recovering the cells for reuse, we also prevent them from ending up in the environment.
+By recycling electric car batteries, as well as recovering the cells for reuse, we prevent them from ending up in the environment.

 This can be particularly dangerous when you consider that these products are highly polluting.
 They can pollute soil and water, which can damage local flora and fauna.
 When these components inadvertently come into contact with living beings, they can affect the nervous and digestive systems.
 Some elements are also highly carcinogenic, harmful to the respiratory system and corrosive to the skin.

 One of the most dangerous to nature is probably lithium.
-This raw material, widely used in batteries, is highly flammable as well as being toxic.
-If it catches fire, it releases smoke that is irritating and toxic to organisms, and is very destructive.
-Hydrogen fluoride, which is present in smaller quantities in electric vehicles, is another element that is highly hazardous to health.
-If it deteriorates in nature, contact with it can lead to eye irritation (conjunctivitis, keratitis, corneal opacities) and respiratory irritation (pharyngitis, laryngitis, chronic bronchitis, eventually bronchial stenosis, pulmonary stenosis and pulmonary edema).
+This raw materialis highly flammable as well as being toxic.
+If it catches fire, it gives off smoke that is irritating and toxic to organisms, and is very destructive.
+Another element that is very dangerous to health is hydrogen fluoride, which is present in smaller quantities in electric vehicles, but is present all the same.
+If it deteriorates in nature, contact with it can cause eye irritation (conjunctivitis, keratitis, corneal opacities) and respiratory irritation (pharyngitis, laryngitis, chronic bronchial disease, eventually bronchial stenosis, pulmonary stenosis and pulmonary oedema).

-With all these factors in mind, it's clear that the recycling of electric car batteries is a major challenge for the electric car industry in the future.
+In view of all these factors, it is clear that the recycling of electric car batteries is a major issue for the electric car industry in the future.
 Both for the sector itself and for the environmental issues surrounding it.
-And market players are well aware of this.
-That's why measures are taken on a daily basis by both local authorities and the European Commission.
+And the players in the market are well aware of this.
+That's why measures are being taken on a daily basis by the authorities, both locally and on a large scale with the European Commission.
 And that's why more and more companies are moving into this field, as we've seen with the Orano project and the Swedish start-up NorthVolt.
-Battery recycling is a key issue that goes beyond a simple ecological initiative.
-Its optimization could solve the problems of the world's biggest carmakers.
+Battery recycling is a key point that goes beyond a simple ecological initiative.
+Optimising it could solve the problems of some of the world's biggest car manufacturers.